 CANSFORD LABS

-Building a history of substance use: How hair testing can help
+Building a history of substance use: How hair testing helps

 Hair tests are a reliable, fast and cost-effective way of proving drug or alcohol use.